Last updated on December 9th, 2023

-These will protect your central heating system from building up with too much pressure and causing radiators and boilers to blow up.
+A PRV protects your central heating system from building up too much pressure and causing a radiator or boiler to blow up.

-PRVs can leak because they get little bits of grit or dirt stuck in them when they open to release the high pressure.
+PRVs can leak because they get little bits of debris or dirt stuck in them when they open to release the high pressure.

-If your boiler keeps losing pressure slowly, and it’s not rising to 3 bar first, then you should check your copper blow off pipe outside for dripping water.
+Slow Pressure Drop?
+If your boiler pressure keeps dropping slowly and it’s not rising to 3 bar first, you should check your copper blow-off (overflow) pipe outside for dripping water.

-If it’s dripping, you will need to replace the PRV.
+If it’s dripping, you will need to replace the pressure relief valve.

-You need to make sure the pressure is not rising first before replacing it because the new PRV will leak also if something is causing the pressure to rise.
+You need to make sure the pressure is not rising before replacing the pressure relief valve because the new PRV will leak if something is causing the pressure to rise.

-Another way your boiler keeps losing pressure could be caused by your filling loop being open or broken.
+Another reason for losing pressure could be your filling loop being open or broken.

 This will cause the pressure to rise to 3 bar and the PRV to blow it off outside.

-Sometimes the valves on the filling loop are not closed properly after topping the pressure up, causing the system to slowly fill with too much pressure.
+Sometimes the valves on the filling loop are not closed properly after topping the pressure up, causing the system to slowly fill with too much water and pressure.

-Or maybe it just doesn’t close fully any more because of dirt or damage inside and needs replaced.
+Or, maybe the valve just doesn’t close fully anymore because of dirt or damage inside and the filling loop valve needs to be replaced.

-I have been called out to boiler repair jobs where the filling loop was left fully open when the customer thought it was closed.
+I have been called out to fix a boiler where the filling loop was left fully open when the customer thought it was closed.

-There was still enough pressure because of the mains water pressure constantly flowing through.
+There was still enough pressure because the mains water pressure constantly flowed through the PRV.

 Before replacing the PRV, always make sure you have fixed any other problems first, as you might be wasting your time.